 Related books

 These are memorable summary highlights from ReadSprint’s breakdown of Gut Feelings: Healing the Shame-Fueled Relationship Between What You Eat and How You Feel.
-Use them as rapid review cues, not as a replacement for active recall or chapter review.
+Each one now has a share-ready preview, a native mobile share flow, and a clean landing page that brings people back to the full reading context.

 This introduction frames the central idea that the way we eat is deeply entwined with emotions, body signals, and shame; it invites readers to listen to their gut rather than punish it.